 A director will be considered independent only if the Board has affirmatively determined that the director has no material relationship with the Company that would impair his or her independent judgment.
-The Board will review factors affecting independence at the time a director is proposed for election or reelection and on an annual basis thereafter.
+The Board will review factors affecting independence at the time a director is proposed for election or re-election.
 In the process of making such determinations, the Board will consider the nature, extent and materiality of the director's relationships with the Corporation and the Board will apply the following guidelines: